 Our Father weeps.
-He anguishes over every single mother–because there are hundreds of thousands of them across Uganda who cannot afford to care for their children.
+He anguishes over every single mother–because there are hundreds of thousands of them across Africa who cannot afford to care for their children.

 And He’s asking us to do something about it.

-But standing there with this beautiful woman, her son’s eyes shining as he looked at me, I thought, No. Enough.
-There has to be more.
+But standing there with this beautiful woman, her son’s eyes shining as he looked at me, I thought, There has to be more.

-I want this son to look at his MOTHER with adoration, not me–a stranger.
+I wanted this boy to look at his MOTHER with adoration, not me–a stranger.

-So, I went home and five months later, in June of 2014, I founded a not-for-profit called The Lulu Tree.
+So, I went home and five months later, in June of 2014, I very naively founded a not-for-profit called The Lulu Tree.
 I didn’t intend to found an organization.
-I didn’t–and still don’t–feel qualified to start one, I just wanted to partner with someone who was doing what I wanted to do.
+I didn’t–and still don’t–feel qualified to start one; I just wanted to partner with someone who was doing what I wanted to do.
 But no one was.

 Our vision at Lulu is to love Jesus by equipping destitute families to care for their own kids.
-We also care for orphans and widows and do rescue outreaches in slums and refugee camps.
+We also care for orphans and do mama kit rescue outreaches in slums and refugee camps.
 Our slogan is “Preventing tomorrow’s orphans by equipping today’s families with the greater purpose of becoming one family in Christ.”